At Lakewood, we believe it’s time to take a fresh look into the ways we approach death and remembering.

 Midsummer Memory Mandalas

-This past July, we welcomed internationally renowned earth artist Day Schildkret (@morningaltars) to Lakewood to experience the power of nature to express loss, celebrate life and transform grief into beauty at our Midsummer Memory Mandalas event.
+Last summer, we welcomed internationally renowned earth artist Day Schildkret (@morningaltars) to Lakewood to experience the power of nature to express loss, celebrate life and transform grief into beauty at our Midsummer Memory Mandalas event.
 The event consisted of two parts: A large-scale earth art installation and two hands-on creative workshops.
 Through both the installation and workshops, Day shared Morning Altars, his 7-step practice of creating impermanent earth altars made from nature.
 Learn more about this special art installation and workshops.

 Find out when more Lakewood Experience events are happening